-5.5 Deferred revenue from the second access arrangement period
+5.5 Deferred revenue from the second and third access arrangement period

-- 5.5.1 Western Power deferred the recovery of some transmission and distribution revenue from the second access arrangement period to the third or subsequent access arrangement periods. - 5.5.2 The tables below show the derivation of the deferred revenue value as at 30 June 2012 to be recovered so that Western Power is financially neutral compared to a situation where revenue deferral had not occurred.
+- 5.5.1 Western Power deferred the recovery of some transmission and distribution revenue from the second access arrangement period to the third or subsequent access arrangement periods ("initial deferred revenue"). - 5.5.2 This access arrangement will defer additional transmission revenue from the fourth access arrangement period to subsequent access arrangement periods ("additional transmission deferred revenue").
+The table below shows the additional transmission deferred revenue